- Salary

 Increased cost and paperwork

-Keep in mind, a corporation has its own costs.
-In addition, there is paperwork associated with the process of incorporating a company as well as annual corporate filings.
+It’s important to note that a corporation has its own costs and there is paperwork associated with the process of incorporating a company as well as annual corporate filings.

 No personal tax credits